Forced Turnover:

 Modeling

-10-fold cross-validation with match-based splits to prevent data leakage.
+We compared five models all evaluated using 10-fold cross-validation with match-based splits to prevent data leakage.

 • The feature start_type contributed approximately 70% of total model importance.

-• Looking at actual turnovers, pressing the ball carrier when they got the ball from an interception led to a turnover approximately 74% of the time.
+Looking at actual turnovers, pressing the ball carrier when they got the ball from an interception led to a turnover approximately 74% of the time.

 • MLS-only data limits generalizability to leagues with different physical demands and player quality.

-Future Work:
+Future Work

-• Add pressing intensity calculation.
+• Add pressing intensity calculations and pitch control models.

-Thank you
+Thank You

 Appendix